pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 = How to print HTML form with user data? =

 Use Conversion Mode - Content.
 If the data is still missing, it is probably reset by some caching mechanism on your site.
-Try disabling the cache for the page or check Disable JavaScript option on the plugin General Options tab.
+Try disabling the cache for the page or check Disable JavaScript option on the plugin Expert Settings - General Options section.

 = Can you help me? =